kumahq/kuma/docs/madr/decisions/005-policy-matching.md

-When several targetRefs select the same outbound, corresponding confs are merged in the order they're presented in the "to" array (bottom ones have more priority over the top ones):
+When several targetRefs select the same outbound, corresponding confs are merged in the order they're presented in the "to" array (bottom ones have higher priority over the top ones):

 "backend" outbound is selected by 3 targetRefs